superchroma/artificial-intelligence/web app/README.md

+A project that uses Python, NLP and Flask

 Create a quoting machine web application that uses natural language sentiment to tailor the right quote for the user.
 Steps: